scitor/SR2-IndustrialRevolution/readme.md

       old "Blockaded" status still applies to the target planet, if the ship was carrying goods from a trade station (currently disabled)
     - trade ships don't reassign to random planets after delivering inter-system resources anymore.
 - moved trade stations to be at 'exit points' of systems, repurposed back to trading
-- every planet has a "Customs Office" now, will not spawn ships until CO is present
+- every planet has a "Customs Office" now, will spawn ships slower until CO is present
 - civilians (from a foreign empire) are enemies too for AI (Remnants attack Civs now)
 - added Statuses to Asteroids
-- multiple ships per route (1/min/route)
+- multiple ships per route (every 3 or 2min)
 - almost complete restructure of civilian navigation
 - removes blockaded status when a planet/asteroid changes export target.
   (in case its still under siege it will regain status quickly)

 ## todo (ideas)
 - handle racism (lol, as in, modifiers for different races since Mechanoid doesn't have that many planets/traffic, First have base mats, etc)
-- add upgrades to customs offices (through planet buildings or orbitals) currently they start MAX size, they could start min and be upgraded in steps
+- change customs offices to be either tech or built per planet (like normal orbitals)
-- rework pirates (smaller, more of them, camping on lanes, interceptable, more stashes, occasional raid)
+- rework pirates (smaller, interceptable, more hideouts, camping on lanes, occasional raid)
-- change ore asteroids to use a mining bases like a resource (like OreRate resource)
+- change ore asteroids to use a mining bases like a resource (like `OreRate` resource)
     - with shards there would be one main roid per group where a mining base has to be built to start operations (maybe w/ fake ships).
     - like a resource, as soon as you connect it it's available, with a random yield ore/min on the receiving planet (or global)
     - maybe add upgrades (planet buildings or orbitals)